 Delray Beach has a rich architectural heritage with structures dating back to the late 19th Century.
-The City has five historic districts and twenty-six individually listed properties.

-Two locally designated Historic Districts are inherently vulnerable to climate change impacts due to their coastal location, and risk of flooding.
+The inherently vulnerable to climate change impacts due to their coastal location, and risk of flooding.
 The Nassau Street Historic District is the only historic site located on the barrier island, and the Marina Historic District boarders the eastside of the Intracoastal Waterway.
 These historic resources should be monitored to ensure their unique character is preserved.
 To mitigate climate change impacts to historic sites, infrastructure improvements in historic areas should be prioritized.